 Getting to Paris

-Airfare to France Flights from the US to France can be as low at $200 each way and even less if not traveling from overseas.
-Our top way to find these insanely good deals is to set up alerts on Skyscanner to be notified when prices drop.
+US to France flights can hit $200 one way, cheaper without overseas travel.
+Use Skyscanner alerts for best deals..
 In addition, Norwegian Airlines offers the cheapest flights from the US with prices as low as $120 one way from the East Coast and $140 from the West Coast.
 Click here to subscribe to to their flight deals.
 Last, Air France has good flight deals within Europe and on US to Franc flights.
-Airport Transfer Taxi is the fastest way to get to the center of Paris however getting a taxi in another is always confusing and the typical price from the airport to the city center is around €60.
+Airport taxis offer the quickest route to Paris center, but securing one elsewhere can be confusing, averaging €60.
 It’s much easier and cheaper to plan a airport transfer ahead of time.
 This Paris Airport transfer service is the best combination of affordability and convenience.
-It is way cheaper than a taxi and includes roundtrip transfer to and from the airport to your destination of choice.
-The cheapest option of all is to take the RER train.
-Single tickets for this train is €10 for adults and €6 for kids.
-Since this train travels through 5 zones you cannot use the Carnet tickets here nor the 3-zone Paris Visite Pass.
+Save on travel with the RER train: €10 for adults, €6 for kids, but note restrictions on ticket types.
 You can however use the 5-zone Paris Visite Pass (€25.25 for 1 day) which as I mentioned before comes as a 1, 2, 3, or 5 day pass.
 Hope this helped you plan a one day trip to Paris!
 If you have questions please let us know in the comments below!